Family Law Disclosure

 Repercussions From Hiding Assets In Family Court

-The second question that most family law judges will ask when parties enter the courtroom for the initial court appearance is whether or not disclosure has been provided by both parties.
-If the answer is anything but “yes” from either party, 9 out of 10 times the judge is likely to start berating whichever party has not provided their disclosure documents and it won’t be a fun experience.
-Judges can order that specific documents or general disclosure issues be dealt with under specific guidelines and timelines including orders that will allow for the opposing spouse to contact the uncooperative party’s bank or investment institution personally to obtain records themselves.
+There’s another question that most family law judges will ask when parties enter the courtroom.
+This might happen during the initial court appearance.
+This question might be whether or not disclosure has been provided by both parties.
+If the answer is anything but “yes” from either party, 9 out of 10 times the judge is likely to start berating whichever party has not provided their disclosure documents.
+There’s a good chance it won’t be a fun experience.
+Judges can order specific documents or general disclosure issues to be dealt with under specific guidelines.
+They can order timelines that will allow for the opposing spouse to contact the uncooperative party’s bank or investment institution personally to obtain records themselves.

-In some extreme cases where parties are actively trying to hide disclosure documents or refuse to provide them, judges can order that these parties are in breach of previous orders and there could be penalties including fines, jail time or payment of the other parties’ legal fees.
+In some extreme cases, parties are actively trying to hide disclosure documents.
+They might be refusing to provide them.
+Judges can order that these parties are in breach of previous orders and there could be penalties including fines, jail time or payment of the other parties’ legal fees.

 Having Your Hidden Records Exposed

-If your former spouse is ready to fight to obtain all of your financial and property information and they can show that you are either knowingly barring them from obtaining such information or unwilling to provide it, they are likely to receive court orders that force you to pay their legal fees relating to court dates and time spent on trying to access said documents.
-To put it bluntly, each time you go to court on the issue of not providing disclosure, you could be paying your lawyer between $3,000 and $5,000 and then also be ordered to pay that same amount for your ex-spouses legal fees.
+Is your former spouse is ready to fight to obtain all of your financial and property information?
+Further, can they can show that you are knowingly barring them from obtaining such information?
+Are they saying that you are unwilling to provide the information?
+They are likely to receive court orders against you.
+The order might force you to pay their legal fees relating to court dates and time spent on trying to access said documents.
+To put it bluntly, each time you go to court on the issue of not providing disclosure, you could be paying your lawyer between $3,000 and $5,000.
+Further, you might then also be ordered to pay that same amount for your ex-spouse’s legal fees.

 That is for EACH individual court attendance.
-Furthermore your lawyer is bound by the professional code of conduct to assist in the timely completion of your family law matter.
-If you are unwilling to provide disclosure your lawyer may seek leave to no longer represent you on your file and you will have to fend for yourself.
+Furthermore, your lawyer is bound by the professional code of conduct.
+They must assist in the timely completion of your family law matter.
+Are you are unwilling to provide disclosure?
+Your lawyer may seek leave to no longer represent you on your file.
+Therefore, and you will have to fend for yourself.
 This may result in you using multiple lawyers to deal with your file, which will add up financially as each lawyer will have to review and provide their own opinion on what you need to do on your file.

 Family Law Disclosure